-- If any unscheduled activity interferes with an official university function or any other scheduled activity, it may be relocated or discontinued at the direction of the Division of Student Affairs. - Groups reserving space are responsible for the behavior of its members and guests.
-Inappropriate or disrespectful behavior may result in the cancellation and/or suspension of future reservations.
+Groups reserving space are responsible for the behavior of its members and guests.
+Behavior that causes a material and substantial disruption may result in the cancellation and/or suspension of future reservations.

-Violations.
+Violations

 Non-compliance with any of Trojan Event Services guidelines will constitute a violation.
 Violations may result in a written warning, a fine determined by the nature of the violation, and/or a loss of all Trojan Event Services privileges.